Cooperative Academic Programs

-Under arrangements made each year, Pomona sophomores, juniors and first-semester seniors may study as domestic exchange students for a semester at Colby College in Waterville, Maine; Smith College in Northampton, Mass.; Spelman College in Atlanta; or Swarthmore College in Swarthmore, Penn.
-Interested students should ask for further information from the Dean of Students Office.
+Pomona College offers limited domestic exchange opportunities which allow our students to receive Pomona financial aid, pay Pomona tuition, and study at one of our partnering institutions.
+Under arrangements made each year, Pomona sophomores, juniors and first-semester seniors may study as domestic exchange students for a semester at Spelman College in Atlanta, Georgia; Colby College in Waterville, Maine; or Swarthmore College in Swarthmore, Pennsylvania.

-Combined 3-2 Plan in Engineering: California Institute of Technology and Washington University in St. Louis
+3-2 Plans: California Institute of Technology and Washington University in St. Louis

-The work completed at Pomona College, together with successful completion of the required two years for the engineering major at the second institution, are considered as fulfilling the requirements for the bachelor of arts degree at Pomona College and the corresponding bachelor’s degree at the partner school.
+The work completed at Pomona College and successful completion of the required two years for the engineering major at the second institution are considered fulfillment of the requirements for both the bachelor of arts degree at Pomona College and the corresponding bachelor’s degree at the partner school.
 The student’s Pomona major is labeled as “pre-engineering” and can only be awarded upon fulfillment of the requirements at both schools as described above.

 Combined 2-1-1-1 Plan in Engineering: Dartmouth College

-Alternatively, qualified students may receive a Bachelor of Arts degree from Pomona College and a Bachelor of Science degree from Dartmouth College after a combined five-year program, which could be a 3-2 program similar to those with Caltech and Washington University, or a 2-1-1-1 program.
-In the 2-1-1-1 program, the first two years are taken at Pomona, the third year at Dartmouth, the fourth year back at Pomona, and the fifth year at Dartmouth.
-For admission to this program, a student must complete PHYS 070 PO , PHYS 071 PO and PHYS 072 PO (or placement out of 71 and/or 72); PHYS 101 PO ; MATH 102 PO ; and CHEM 001A PO , CHEM 001B PO or CHEM 051 PO by the end of the sophomore year and be able to complete the Pomona General Education Requirements by the end of the senior year; completing them by the end of the sophomore year is preferred.
+Alternatively, qualified students may receive a Bachelor of Arts degree from Pomona College and a Bachelor of Science degree from Dartmouth College after a combined five-year program, which could be a 3-2 program similar to those with Caltech and Washington University or a 2-1-1-1 program.
+In the 2-1-1-1 program, the first two years are taken at Pomona, the third year at Dartmouth, the fourth year back at Pomona and the fifth year at Dartmouth.
+For admission to this program, a student must complete the following courses by the end of the sophomore year.
+It is highly recommended to satisfy General Education requirements by the end of the sophomore year as well.

 Teacher Education Program

 The Teacher Education Program, offered by Claremont Graduate University, is an accelerated, combined Credential and Master of Arts in Education program.
-Claremont Colleges’ students are allowed to transfer up to 8 units of their undergraduate coursework into the program towards their credential and MA in Education.
-Specific classes are required, please contact TeacherEducation@cgu.edu or call (909) 621-8076.
+Claremont Colleges’ students are allowed to transfer up to eight units of their undergraduate coursework into the program towards their credential and MA in Education.
+Specific classes are required; please contact TeacherEducation@cgu.edu or call (909) 621-8076.

 Complete details about the Teacher Education Program are provided in a brochure available from the Office of Teacher Education at Claremont Graduate University at (909) 621-8076.
-You can also visit our website at www.cgu.edu/TeacherEducation.
+You can also visit our website.
 A directory listing credential requirements for every state is available in the Career Development Office.